This post may contain affiliate links. Read our disclosure policy here.

 Adding Greek yogurt to a banana bread recipe will add incredible moisture, reduce the total fat in the recipe, and react with the baking soda to give it a light texture with soft crumbs.
 By the way, Greek Yogurt Pancakes are another breakfast option to use this high protein ingredient first thing in the morning.
 They’re fluffy & delicious, just like this bread!

-Here’s a list of ingredients you’ll need from the pantry and fridge to make this Greek yogurt banana bread:
+Before making any substitutions, here’s the list of ingredients you’ll need from the pantry and fridge to make this Greek yogurt banana bread.
+The measurements are at the end of the post, but first, check this out:

 - over-ripe bananas: try using bananas with dark peels and lots of spots.
 They are sweeter and easier to mash.